Harry260/wa-gpt/README.md

 2. Install the dependencies with `npm install`.
 3. Add your API KEY after creating `.env` file.
 See [.env.example](./.env.example)
 4. Start the bot with `npm start`.
+5. Optionally you can add discord webhook url in `.env` to get logs on discord

 # Usage